One fire. One cauldron. And suddenly, cooking regains something essential.

 - Clear poultry broth with cabbage, barley and white wine

-- Medieval cauldron bread
+- Medieval bread in the cauldron

-Who is the Medieval Cuisine kit for?
+Who is the Medieval Cuisine box for?

-Discover the Medieval Cuisine kit
+Discover the Medieval Cuisine box

 Rural France in the cauldron